b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - Empirical Criticism: defined by expert committees, not by the phenomena
 - Political: Only people with a diagnosis have access to services
-- Humanitarian: Labelled, totalized, segregated
+- Humanitarian: Labeled, totalized, segregated
 - Pragmatic: personal context are de-emphasised, "cultural blindness"

 **Nature, Nurture, Genetics**